 Header image courtesy of @lavina.hk (via Instagram)

-In case you’ve somehow missed burnt cheesecakes galore all over Instagram, let us set you straight—this is no ordinary cheesecake.
+In case you’ve missed the explosion of burnt cheesecakes galore all over Instagram, let us set you straight—this is no ordinary cheesecake.
 Originating from a restaurant in San Sebastian, Spain, the Basque burnt cheesecake has a gooey, custard-like centre and a near-blackened burnt top that imparts a deep, caramelised flavour.
 It’s rustic in appearance and you will typically find no crust nor fancy toppings here—just sunken centres and uneven edges.
-It defies all the rules of a traditional cheesecake but in the best way possible!
+It defies all the rules of a traditional cheesecake in the best way possible!

-Ship 22 does the baked Spanish dessert right.
-Charred to a crisp on the outside, soft and fluffy near the exterior, and delightfully molten in the centre—it’s a textural masterpiece that awakens all your senses.
-To enhance the flavour, the cake even welcomes the addition of Idiazabal cheese, which provides not only an intense cheesy flavour, but also a subtle hit of smokiness that beautifully compliments the charcoal top.
+Ship 22 does the baked Spanish dessert exactly right.
+Charred to a crisp on the outside, soft and fluffy near the exterior, and delightfully molten in the centre, it’s a textural masterpiece that awakens all your senses.
+To enhance the flavour, the dessert even welcomes the addition of Idiazabal cheese, which provides not only an intense cheesy flavour but also a subtle hit of smokiness that beautifully compliments the charcoal top.

 22 Ships, 22 Ship Street, Wan Chai | (+852) 2555 0722

-Its recreation of the OG hits the mark in every way possible—from the marriage of the rich, cream cheese flavour with the slight bitterness from the caramelised top, to the contrast between firm edges and a gooey, melt-in-your-mouth interior.
-The bakery even shares the same name as the restaurant that invented the famous burnt cheesecake!
+Its recreation of the OG hits the mark in every way possible, from the marriage of the rich cream cheese flavour with the slight bitterness from the caramelised top to the contrast between firm edges and a gooey, melt-in-your-mouth interior.
+La Viña even shares the same name as the restaurant that invented the famous burnt cheesecake.

 La Viña, Shop 3, 23 Graham Street, Central | (+852) 9612 0988

 Served straight from the oven onto the plate, the cheesecake comes piping hot, with its filling so wonderfully ooey-gooey that the cake nearly collapses onto itself.
-The raspberry sorbet served alongside cuts through the richness of the dessert and creates an addictive hot-and-cold contrast that keeps us coming back for more.
+On the side, the raspberry sorbet cuts through the richness of the molten dessert and creates an addictive hot-and-cold contrast that keeps us coming back for more.

 Pica Pica, G/F, Kai Tak Commercial Building, Shop G & H, 317–321 Des Voeux Road Central, Sheung Wan | (+852) 2811 9880

-Homey Dumpling (家後), 211 Ki Lung Street, Sham Shui Po | (+852) 2397 8131
+Homey Dumpling, 211 Ki Lung Street, Sham Shui Po | (+852) 2397 8131